anas7asia/easy-budget/README.md

 Or just download this project and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

+## Roadmap

+This project is still under development.
+Following features are yet to come:
++ Store data in LocalStorage
++ Edit items in a category table
++ Authenticate users with Firebase
++ Store data in a database

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).